MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/windows-powershell/ise/object-model/The-ISEAddOnTool-Object.md

 ---
 ms.date:  06/05/2017
-keywords:  powershell,cmdlet
 title:  The ISEAddOnTool Object
+description: An ISEAddonTool object represents an installed add-on tool that provides additional functionality to Windows PowerShell ISE.
 ---

 # The ISEAddOnTool Object

-An **ISEAddonTool** object represents an installed add-on tool that provides additional functionality toWindows PowerShell ISE.
+An **ISEAddonTool** object represents an installed add-on tool that provides additional functionality to Windows PowerShell ISE.
 An example is the **Commands** tool that you can display by clicking **View**, then **Show Command Add-on**.
 This tool is then accessible to you by manipulating the various available **ISEAddOnTool** objects.